MrHands/uttl-buildout/uttl/buildout/cmake/README.md

 `var-<NAME> = <VALUE>:<TYPE>` (optional)

-Every option that starts with `var-` is interpreted as a variable that needs to be passed to CMake when configuring or building.
+Options that starts with `var-` are interpreted as a variable that needs to be passed to CMake when configuring or building.
 The value type is `STRING` by default and can be specified by appending `:` and the type to the value after the `=` in the buildout configuration.
 Valid types are `BOOL`, `FILEPATH`, `PATH`, `STRING`, and `INTERNAL`.

 `artefacts` (optional)